 Why is Chrome redirecting to Bing?

 The Bing redirect might be happening because a hacker has infiltrated your system and installed malware, or you downloaded something suspicious that takes you to Bing search.
+Usually, you download free software that includes potentially unwanted programs (PUPs), like the Wave Browser, for example.
+Bad actors will lump malware into free software.

 It’s also possible that you downloaded a browser extension with some kind of unwanted redirect or malware.
-Potentially unwanted programs (PUPs) are annoying but not necessarily malicious.
+Potentially unwanted programs are annoying but not necessarily malicious.
 There’s always a chance you just stumbled across a prank from an internet prankster who likes mischief, but that’s becoming less and less the case.

 No matter what, you’ll need to correct the problem so you don’t end up with worse issues down the road.